BetterDiscord/docs/docs/api/patcher.md

 |:----------|:------:|:----------------------:|
 caller|string|ID of the original patches

-**Returns:** `Array.<function()>` - Array of all the patch objects.
+**Returns:** `Array.<function()>` - Array of all the patch objects
 ___

 ### instead
 This method patches onto another function, allowing your code to run instead.
-Using this, you are also able to modify the return value, using the return of your code instead.
+Using this, you are able to replace the original completely.
+You can still call the original manually if needed.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-caller|string|Name of the caller of the patch function. moduleToPatch|object|Object with the function to be patched.
-Can also be an object's prototype. functionName|string|Name of the function to be patched. callback|function|Function to run before the original method.
+caller|string|Name of the caller of the patch function moduleToPatch|object|Object with the function to be patched.
+Can also be an object's prototype. functionName|string|Name of the function to be patched callback|function|Function to run before the original method.
 The function is given the `this` context, `arguments` of the original function, and also the original function.

-**Returns:** `function` - Function that cancels the original patch.
+**Returns:** `function` - Function that cancels the original patch
 ___

 ### unpatchAll